-After years of exploitation, Urmila was freed and began leading the fight to abolish Nepal’s illegal kamalari slave system.
-She teamed up with Plan’s Kamalari Abolition Project to help rescue and protect girls, just like her.
+After years of exploitation, Urmila was freed and began leading the fight to abolish Nepal’s illegal kamlahari slave system.
+She teamed up with Plan’s Kamlahari Abolition Project to help rescue and protect girls, just like her.

-Although the kamalari practice is prohibited under Nepal’s legal framework, the law has been largely ignored and ineffective when protecting girls who fall into slavery.
+Although the kamlahari practice is prohibited under Nepal’s legal framework, the law has been largely ignored and ineffective when protecting girls who fall into slavery.
 That is, until now.

-Breaking news: Nepal moves to abolish kamalari slave system
+Update: Nepal moves to abolish kamlahari slave system

-In late July, Nepal’s government formally announced the abolition of the harmful kamalari practice.
+In July 2014, Nepal’s government formally announced the abolition of the harmful kamlahari practice.
 Plan welcomed the news and urged the government to follow through with legal action against those who continue to hire girls as child servants.

 “This is a significant step in the right direction and it could not come at a better time,” says Donal Keane, Plan’s Country Director in Nepal.